Alejogb1/job-board/blog-data/fatal-invalid-refspec-git-pull-error.md

 Now another thing to keep in mind is that git pull is just a shortcut of `git fetch` and `git merge`.
 So if you’re still struggling try doing those operations separately.
 So do a `git fetch origin` followed by a `git merge origin/yourbranch` and see if that helps.
 Sometimes a clearer error message will give you more insight into the underlying issue.

 And here's a little joke for you: Why was the refspec so bad at its job?
 Because it kept losing its references.
-Okay okay I know it's bad but its the best I could come up with.
+I know it's bad but its the best I could come up with.

 So in summary here is what I would recommend you check when troubleshooting `fatal invalid refspec`: